wtraylor/modular_megafauna_model/docs/model.md

 calculated in.
 However, the modular megafauna model works with explicit digestibility values and the ME/DE ratio.
 You could divide the ME/GE ratio by the fractional digestibility to get ME/DE.

-Research has focused mainly on the digestion of ruminant livestock, and so the megafauna model works primarily with the well-established formulas for ruminants.
-To account for the less efficient digestion of hindgut fermenters, the ME/DE ratio can be adjusted.
-This will have the same effect as applying a coefficient to the net energy as e.g. done by Illius & Gordon (1992)
-\cite illius1992modelling and Pachzelt et al. (2015)
-\cite pachzelt2015potential.

 A unitless **net energy coefficient** (k) defines the efficiency of using the metabolizable energy for meeting maintenance energy needs, i.e. for converting